-We, each of our directors and executive officers and certain other shareholders who will own in the aggregate approximately shares, or approximately % of our common stock after the completion of this offering (assuming they do not purchase any shares in this offering and that the underwriters do not exercise their option to purchase additional shares) are entering into lock-up agreements under which we and they will generally agree not to sell or otherwise transfer our or their shares for a period of 180 days after the date of this prospectus.
+We, each of our directors and executive officers, the selling shareholder and certain other principal shareholders, who will own in the aggregate approximately 7,124,770 shares, or approximately 40.8% of our common stock after the completion of this offering (assuming they do not purchase any shares in this offering and that the underwriters do not exercise their option to purchase additional shares), have entered into lock-up agreements under which we and they will generally agree not to sell or otherwise transfer our or their shares for a period of 180 days after the date of this prospectus.
 These lock-up agreements are subject to certain exceptions.
 For additional information, see "Underwriting-Lock-Up Agreements."
 As a result of these contractual restrictions, shares of our common stock subject to lock-up agreements will not be eligible for sale until these agreements expire or the restrictions are waived by the underwriters.

-In addition, we have reserved up to shares of our common stock offered by this prospectus for sale through a directed share program, at the initial public offering price, to our directors, executive officers, employees and business associates and certain other related persons who have expressed an interest in purchasing our common stock in this offering.
-See "Underwriting-Lock-Up Agreements."
+In addition, we have reserved up to 197,000 shares of our common stock offered by this prospectus for sale through a directed share program, at the initial public offering price, to our directors, executive officers, employees and business associates and certain other related persons who have expressed an interest in purchasing our common stock in this offering.
+See "Underwriting-Directed Share Program."